-I had the chance to chat with Shelley Brown, Siemens’ Director of Employee and Leadership Communications in North America (pictured at right), fresh off the landing of Mars rover Curiosity – an endeavor helped made possible by Siemens’ PLM software.
+I had the chance to chat with Shelley Brown, Siemens’ Director of Employee and Leadership Communications in North America (pictured at right), fresh off the landing of Mars rover Curiosity – an endeavour helped made possible by Siemens’ PLM software.

 Brown is overseeing communications for the “New Way of Working” program team who are implementing the initiative in the United States.
 She gave me the lowdown of what the initiative entails and how it works.

 “Going forward, any move that meets the requirements of Siemens Office globally – for example, if a lease was expiring or if a building needed upgrading – will be done in the New Way of Working style.
 We called it that in US since it’s a behavioral culture change within the workplace.
 The physical aspect is what people notice first, but the real change is how you work.”